 Christ died and rose from the grave, so that we might also be resurrected.

-Death is but a momentary nod to the fact we still live in a physical world.
+Death is now a momentary nod that we still live in a physical world.
 As soon as it happens, we are present with the Lord in heaven.
 There is a miraculous resurrection of our bodies in the same way Jesus was resurrected.
 He could sit by the sea, eat fish, walk with people, touch and be touched, talk and build a fire.
 He could also appear in a locked room and ascend to heaven.
 Somehow we will be changed in the same way, and live forever.
 This is the promise (and proof) of what Jesus accomplished through His death.
 Here, or there; alive, or in death — we are always with the Lord.